 B.A., University of Perugia, Italy, 1986; M.A., University of Rome, 1998; M.A., University of Pennsylvania, 2001; Ph.D., 2006.

 Professor Marini-Maio completed her Ph.D. at the University of Pennsylvania, specializing in Italian cinema.
-She is the Co-Editor of the international journal Quaderni del '900.
-She is interested in 20th and 21st century Italian literature, theater, and film, particularly in the intersections between politics, the narrative mode, and collective memory.
-Her monograph on the representation of left-wing terrorism in Italian film and theatre is near to completion and she is currently working on on a manuscript project on the hyper-sexualization of women in italian film.
+She is the Editor of the international online journal gender/sexuality/italy.
+Her main fields of research are film studies, Italian cinema, and theater, particularly the intersections between politics, gender, cultural representations, popular culture, the narrative mode, and collective memory.
+Her monograph on the representation of left-wing terrorism in Italian film and theatre is near to completion.
+She is currently working on a book on Silvio Berlusconi in the cinema and doing research on the "decamerotici," a series of movies inspired by Boccaccio's Decameron produced in Italy in the 1970s.
 She has published articles on Italian cinema and theatre, Italian teaching pedagogy, and technology-enhanced language learning.
 In this areas, she has also co-edited the scholarly volumes "Set the Stage!
 Teaching Italian through Theater" (Yale University Press, 2009) and "Dramatic Interactions" (Cambridge Scholars, 2011).
-At Dickinson, she is sharing with her students her passion for Italian cinema, theater, and music.
+At Dickinson, she is sharing with her students her passion for film and theater.

 Professor of Classical Studies (1997).

 B.A., Amherst College, 1985; M.A., Wadham College, Oxford University, 1988; M.A., Brown University, 1995; Ph.D., 1996.